 If your organization is located within the EU, or if you have contacts in your database that are located in the EU, you are subject to the requirements of GDPR.

-As an email marketer, you will now be required to use double opt-in (or confirmed opt-in) to meet the “provable consent” requirements.
+As an email marketer, you may decide to use double opt-in (or confirmed opt-in) to meet the “provable consent” requirements.
 Whenever someone requests to receive email from your organization, you should send a confirmation request that requires the recipient to take an action (i.e. click a link) to confirm their consent.
 Only those records that confirm consent via this message should receive any further emails from your organization.

 In addition to new records, you must also be able to show consent for any existing records in your database at the time GDPR takes effect.
 If you don’t have this record of consent for any EU residents, you’ll need to get that confirmation prior to May 2018 to remain compliant.
 The key takeaway for marketers is this: if you haven’t started preparing for GDPR, now’s the time!
 Determine what portion of your database is located in the EU, then ensure you have mechanisms in place to track and provide their data upon request.
 Be sure you have the ability to completely remove records from your database (often a challenge in itself), and start sending those confirmation requests ASAP to gain consent prior to the deadline.

 The UK Information Commissioner’s Office (ICO) also provides a comprehensive overview at https://ico.org.uk/for-organisations/data-protection-reform/overview-of-the-gdpr/.